ncatlab/nlab-content/pages/4/6/1/4/4164/content.md

 We state the theorem for a vacuum representation on [[Minkowski spacetime]].
 Since the theorem has some controverse consequences for the physical interpretation of the theory, some of which will be mentioned in the corresponding paragraph, we take a quick look at which axioms really enter into the proof of the theorem.
 The references include work on the generalization of the theorem to more general [[spacetimes]] as well as work concerned with dodging the theorem and its consequences by choosing an alternative set of axioms.

-## Definition ##
+## Definition

-All necessary definitions can be found at [[Haag-Kastler vacuum representation]].
+All necessary definitions can be found at *[[Haag-Kastler vacuum representation]]*.

 ## Statement

-Both the statement and the proof we mention here refer to the [[Haag-Kastler vacuum representation]], but both the statement and the proof can be generalized resp. translated to different contexts, like e.g. to a [[Wightman theory]], to more general spacetimes and to other states than the vacuum vector.
+Both the statement and the proof we mention here refer to the [[Haag-Kastler vacuum representation]], but both can be generalized resp. translated to different contexts, like e.g. to a [[Wightman theory]], to more general spacetimes, and to other states than the vacuum vector.

 \begin{theorem}
 **(Reeh-Schlieder)**